Garlic Varieties – 2026 Info

-Our garlic tested negative for garlic bloat nematode by the plant disease clinic at the University of MN for 2025.
+Our garlic will be tested for garlic bloat nematode by the plant disease clinic at the University of MN in June 2026.

 Email order to ricecreekfarm@yahoo.com.
-Payment can be arranged by check, paypal or venmo, or XRP.
+Payment can be arranged by cash, check, paypal or venmo, or XRP.

 Music (porcelain): One of our most popular varieties.
 We like this variety for its very large size and high medicinal content.
 It has a starchy texture when cooked and is amazing mixed into mashed potatoes.
 Very large cloves make it easy to get lots of garlic with minimal peeling.
 Very hot when raw.
 This variety stores the best for us.
 We can use this garlic sometimes up to a year after harvest.
 Bulbs have 3-6 cloves.